quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint enters a closing period after initiating an immediate close ({{immediate-close}}).
 While closing, an endpoint MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame (see
 {{immediate-close}} for details).

-In the closing state, only a packet containing a closing frame can be sent.
 An endpoint retains only enough information to generate a packet containing a closing frame and to identify packets as belonging to the connection.
 The connection ID and QUIC version is sufficient information to identify packets for a closing connection; an endpoint can discard all other connection state.
 An endpoint MAY retain packet protection keys for incoming packets to allow it to read and process a closing frame.

 The draining state is entered once an endpoint receives a signal that its peer is closing or draining.
 While otherwise identical to the closing state, an